AG ED 6150 Leadership of Volunteers 3(3, 0)

 Individual work on assigned research topic in agricultural education.
 May be repeated for a maximum of nine credits.
 Preq: AG ED 889, EX ST 801.

 AG ED 8120 Development of Supervised Agricultural Experience Programs 3(3, 0)

 Provides secondary agriculture teachers with strategies for supervising and guiding students' supervised agricultural experiences (SAE).
 Preq: Student teaching in agricultural education.

-S Recent research on adult learning; a comparison of the assumptions supporting pedagogy and andragogy; teaching adults through formal classes and community organizations.
+Study of recent research on adult learning.
+Includes a comparison of the assumptions supporting pedagogy and andragogy and teaching adults through formal classes and community organizations.
 Preq:ED 302 or PSYCH 201 or equivalent.

 Students and faculty review current topics in agricultural education.

 AG ED 8890 Research in Education 3(3, 0)

 Problem selection; types of educational research and techniques employed; use of ERIC system and computer program packages; interpretation of research findings.